MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 ### Debugging with container logs

-You can't get direct access to a VM where a model is deployed, but you can get logs from the following types of containers that are running on the VM:
+You can't get direct access to a VM where a model deploys, but you can get logs from the following containers that are running on the VM:

-- The [inference server](how-to-inference-server-http.md)) console log contains the output of print/logging functions from your scoring script `score.py` code.
+- The [inference server](how-to-inference-server-http.md)) console log contains the output of print/logging functions from your scoring script *score.py* code.
 - Storage initializer logs contain information on whether code and model data successfully downloaded to the container.
 The container runs before the inference server container starts to run.

 For more information about debugging with container logs, see [Get container logs](how-to-troubleshoot-online-endpoints.md#get-container-logs).